Dr. Courtney Flint

 Research Interests

-Over her career, Dr. Flint has worked closely with researchers from water science, civil and environmental engineering, forestry, biogeochemistry, plant phytochemistry, agricultural science and engineering, systems ecology, landscape planning, and other sciences as well as local leaders and representatives of citizen action groups.
+Over her career, Dr. Flint has worked closely with researchers from water science, civil and environmental engineering, forestry, biogeochemistry, plant phytochemistry, agricultural science and engineering, systems ecology, landscape planning, and other sciences as well as local leaders and representatives from government agencies.
 She sees working across disciplinary lines, as well as working with people beyond the scientific realm, is integral to addressing complex social-environmental changes.

 Staff and Students

-- Sarah Wilson – MS Environment & Society
+- Emma Epperson – MS Student Environment & Society